Brexit helps New York take top finance spot from London: Survey

 "Last year, Brexit cast a shadow of uncertainty over the United Kingdom’s economy; it has now escalated to a full-blown crisis," Duff & Phelps said.

-"Looking ahead, however, globalisation’s diffusion of influence begins to be apparent: 12 per cent of respondents expect Hong Kong to be the world’s preeminent financial centre five years from now."
+"Looking ahead, however, globalization’s diffusion of influence begins to be apparent: 12 per cent of respondents expect Hong Kong to be the world’s preeminent financial center five years from now."

 British government ministers said last week that the UK financial sector would emerge stronger from Brexit.